New York Post: Hunter Biden laptop story

 The FBI took possession of the laptop in late 2019 and reported that they had "nothing to add" to Ratcliffe's remarks concerning Russian disinformation.
-The New York Times reported days after the Post story that "no concrete evidence has emerged that the laptop contains Russian disinformation."
-Amid mounting pressure, the FBI wrote to Senator Ron Johnson and suggested it had not found any Russian disinformation on the laptop.
-It was unclear what the Justice Department officials knew about the FBI investigation at the time.
+The New York Times reported days after the Post story that "no concrete evidence has emerged that the laptop contains Russian disinformation".
+Amid mounting pressure, the FBI wrote to U.S. Senator Ron Johnson, suggesting it had not found any Russian disinformation on the laptop.
+It was unclear what Justice Department officials knew about the FBI investigation at the time.
 Fox News reported that the laptop was seized as part of an investigation into money laundering, but did not make clear if the investigation involved Hunter Biden.
-The New York Times reported in December 2020 that investigators had initially examined possible money laundering by Hunter Biden but did not find evidence to justify further investigation.
+On December 9, 2020, The New York Times reported that investigators had initially examined possible money laundering by Hunter Biden but did not find evidence to justify further investigation.

-As of 2022, Vox reported that no evidence had emerged "that the laptop's leak was a Russian plot."
-In March 2022, The New York Times and The Washington Post confirmed that some of the emails were authentic.
-In April 2022, the editorial board of The Washington Post wrote the Biden laptop story provided "an opportunity for a reckoning" by American media to ensure "accurate and relevant" stories are covered.
-They noted that:"The investigation adds new details and confirms old ones about the ways in which Joe Biden's family has profited from trading overseas on his name — something for which the president deserves criticism for tacitly condoning.
-What it does not do, despite some conservatives' insistence otherwise, is prove that President Biden acted corruptly."Joan Donovan, the research director of the Shorenstein Center on Media, Politics, and Public Policy at Harvard University, said that "This is arguably the most well-known story the New York Post has ever published and it endures as a story because it was initially suppressed by social media companies and jeered by politicians and pundits alike".